 To do this:

 Once all topics and the primary keywords have been added, it’s time to execute the strategy using a content planner.

 Outranking’s AI content planner in Strategist can help you solve content problems and stay organized.
-It helps you develop high-performing content that tells your brand’s story and increases your topic authority.
+It helps you create your own SEO workflow chart, develops high-performing content that tells your brand’s story, and increases your topic authority.

 The last step is probably the most important.
 Executing a complex topical authority strategy requires buy-in from your entire content (and broader marketing) team.
 Make sure everyone is aligned with your strategy and goals.

 Outranking makes it extremely easy to prioritize content once everything is in the planner – even the content you need to optimize on your website, whether through internal linking or content optimization.

 There are a few ways to prioritize content, and this mostly depends on your goals.
 Some goals based on the project and the type of website could be:

 If you have a SAAS product, target numbers 2 and 3.
 If you have a website that you monetize using ads, go for number 1.
 If your manager gives you a KPI to reduce ad spend, well, you know what to do.